statisticalbiotechnology/dsbook/dsbook/supervised/mlp.md

 plt.show()
 ```

-We could have simplified the task by using the **`MLPClassifier`** from `sklearn` to simplify the process.
-However, then you would not have had the possibility to see the inner workings of the classifier.
+We could have simplified the task by using the **`MLPClassifier`** from `sklearn` to simplify the process (, but without seeing the inner workings of the classifier).
+For the ones of you intereste, see below.

 ```{code-cell} ipython3
 :tags: [hide-cell]